romanmt/dotfiles/dot_agent-os/project-types/elixir-phoenix/standards/best-practices.md

 - Keep files focused on a single responsibility
 - Group related functionality together
 - Use consistent naming conventions

+### Migrations
+- Migrations should always include and up and a down function
+- never use models in migrations, stick to SQL

+### Structure
+- Use onion architecture.
+- Separate business logic from other code
+- Implement business logic as pure functions with no sideffects
+- Avoid mutable state

+### Performance
+- Write code that takes advantage of mutlicore architecture
+- Leverage concurrent programming
+- Make sure that code is efficient

+### Storage
+- Where possible, manage data in memory using genservers and write to the database using a debounced scheme.
+- The database should be primarily used for state restore after server restarts or crashes.

+### Stability
+- Leverage OPT features like supervisors to create product stability

+### Testing
+- Add tests for every feature.
+- Maintain a healthy test pyramid.
+70% unit tests, 20% integration tests, 10% e2e tests.

 </conditional-block>

 <conditional-block context-check="dependencies" task-condition="choosing-external-library">